Joe Biden's Creepiest Moments Since He Was Accused Of Inappropriate Touching

 The last thing anyone needs this election season is a new reason to cringe.
 We already have one of those — he’s loud, orange, and obsessed with tariffs.
 But lo!
-Joe Biden, the front-running presidential candidate, who can’t keep his hands to himself, wants to make some jokes about it.
+Joe Biden, the front-running presidential candidate who can’t keep his hands to himself, wants to keep making jokes about it.

-While Biden’s seemingly pathological need to touch those around him is off-putting (who among us really wants anyone — much less a 76-year-old former vice president sniffing our heads?), and was at the centre of the first scandal of his campaign, we thought the good former veep might have gotten the message.
-But no. Since being called out in April by several women, Biden has taken to using the accusations as something akin to a comedy routine.
-Sure, we guess political campaigns do bear some similarities to doing stand-up but just… no.
+While Biden’s seemingly pathological need to touch those around him is off-putting (who among us really wants anyone — much less a 76-year-old former vice president — sniffing our heads?), and was at the center of the first scandal of his campaign, we thought the former veep might have gotten the message.
+But no. Since being called out in April by eight women, Biden has taken to using the accusations as something akin to a comedy routine.
+Sure, we guess political campaigns do bear some similarities to doing stand-up, but just…no.

 Advertisement

-In the post-Me Too era, one would think that such touching—and joking about it to boot!— would become a no-go for a man who once appeared to take issues of consent seriously and wants to lead a party containing countless women who are still angry that our sitting president is a pussy grabber.
+In the post-Me Too era, one would think that such touching — and joking about it, to boot! — would become a no-go for a man who once appeared to take issues of consent seriously and wants to lead a party made up of a 59% female base, who are still angry that our sitting president is a pussy-grabber.
+And now, given news of Biden's support of the Hyde Amendment, which restricts abortion access for poor women, we're already left wondering about the former veep's respect for other people's bodies.

-Joe, if you’re the Democratic nominee we hope people vote for you.
-But please heed some advice that all of our moms gave us in kindergarten: keep your hands to yourself, and show some respect.
+Joe, if you’re the Democratic nominee, we hope people vote for you.
+But please heed some advice that all of our moms gave us in kindergarten: Keep your hands to yourself, and don't be creepy.
 Yes, even — especially! — if you’re running for leader of the free world.
 We’re keeping tabs.

 “I had permission to hug Lonnie.”

-The top-polling Democratic candidate started making cringe-worthy jokes not long after he apologised, haphazardly, for his unwanted touching, promising to be more "mindful and respectful."
+The Democratic candidate started making cringe-worthy jokes not long after he apologized, haphazardly, for his unwanted touching, promising to be more "mindful and respectful."

-On Friday, 5 April, just two days after releasing his apology video, Biden made two jokes about consent on-stage at a conference for union workers in Washington, DC.
+On Friday, April 5, just two days after releasing his apology video, Biden made two jokes about consent on-stage at a conference for union workers in Washington, D.C.

 “I just want you to know, I had permission to hug Lonnie,” he said, after embracing International Brotherhood of Electrical Workers President Lonnie Stephenson.